williamnguyen-activecyber/okta.github.io/_source/_code/angular/okta_angular_auth_js.md

 ## Conclusion
 You have now successfully authenticated with Okta!
 Now what?
 With a user's `id_token`, you have basic claims for the user's identity.
 You can extend the set of claims by modifying the `scopes` to retrieve custom information about the user.
 This includes `locale`, `address`, `groups`, and [more](../../docs/api/resources/oidc.html).

+Want to learn how to use the user's `access_token`?
+Check out our [Angular Quickstart integrations](/quickstart/#/angular/nodejs/generic.html) to learn about protecting routes on your server, validating the `access_token`, and more!

 ## Support
 Have a question or see a bug?
 Post your question on [Okta Developer Forums](https://devforum.okta.com/).